nickp60/riboSeed/README.md

                         default: 6000
   --paired_inference    if --paired_inference, mapped read's pairs are
                         included; default: False
-  --subtract            if --subtract, reads aligned to each reference will
-                        not be aligned to future iterations.
-Probably you shouldnt do thisunless you really happen to want to --circular            if the genome is known to be circular, and an region of interest (including flanking bits) extends past chromosome end, this extends the seqence past chromosome origin forward by 5kb; default: False --padding PADDING     if treating as circular, this controls the length of sequence added to the 5' and 3' ends to allow for selecting regions that cross the chromosom's origin;
+  --linear              if genome is known to not be circular and a region of
+                        interest (including flanking bits) extends past
+                        chromosome end, this extends the seqence past chromosome origin forward by --padding; default: False --padding PADDING     if treating as circular, this controls the length of sequence added to the 5' and 3' ends to allow for selecting regions that cross the chromosome's origin;
                         default: 5000
   --keep_unmapped       if --keep_unmapped, fastqs are generated containing
                         unmapped reads; default: False